novay/laravel-word-template/README.md

     Uses package auto discovery feature, no need to edit the `config/app.php` file.

     * Laravel 5.4 and below
-    Register the package with laravel in `config/app.php` under `providers` with the following:
+    Register the package with laravel in `config/app.php` under `providers` and `aliases` with the following:

     ```php
         'providers' => [